anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-03.md

 In this module and next, we will generate Hudi (base) data for the lab, based off of the Parquet data from the previous module and we will persist to our data lake in Cloud Storage.

-We will do the data generation in Dataproc Jupyter Notebooks.
-A pre-created notebook is already attached to your cluster.
-We will merely run the same.
-The notebook also creates an external table on the Hudi dataset in Dataproc Metastore (Apache Hive Metastore).
+We will do the data generation via a script that is pre-created and available in this repo and then explore the Hudi dataset from a pre-created Dataproc Jupyter notebook attached to your cluster.
+The script also creates an external table defintion on the Hudi dataset in Dataproc Metastore (Apache Hive Metastore).
 There are some sample Spark SQL queries to explore the data in the notebook.

 **Lab Module Duration:** <br>
 30 minutes